 To join either list, please send an email to firstname.lastname@example.org The purpose of this is to ensure that only bona-fide persons can join the lists and so enable the lists to avoid spam.
 The request will be emailed to the list managers who will decide whether or not to approve your joining the lists.
 You will then be joined to the lists (or informed why this was not possible).

 Having joined the list(s), you use it as follows:

 - to post a message to one of the lists, send an email to email@example.com or firstname.lastname@example.org

 - your message is then sent by email to everyone else on that list

 - any replies to your message are sent to everyone else on the list

 - to reply to a message, simply reply to the email in the usual way

 Leaving the List

 To leave the list, send an email to email@example.com with the words 'unsubscribe e-list' (without quotation marks) in the body of the email, or there is an option to unsubcribe at the bottom of the groups' emails.

 This lists are not moderated.
 Once you send your email, it will be sent to all members of the list – there are over 800 recipients.
 Be careful what you write.
 It is all too easy in the heat of the moment to send something you regret the second it has gone.
 Do not send anything you would not send to a group of colleagues at work.
+If you are happy for the information to be shared, please state this in your message.
 You can always send personal email to someone on the list rather than posting messages to the entire list.
 The lists are a valuable means of seeking the opinions of colleagues regarding complex clinical problems - however do not reveal any information that risks compromising patient confidentiality.